lc-silverio/lc-silverio/README.md

 As hobbies in tech i'm interesting in GameDev, UX/UI, Design and Digital Marketing.

-You can find more about my professional path on my LinkedIn profile - lc-silverio-
+You can find more about my professional path on my LinkedIn profile "lc-silverio" and my portfolio on behance "lc-silverio"

 Skills: Illustrator, Photoshop, Adobe XD, VirtualBox, Networks, Computer Diagnostics and Repairs, IT Support, Data Recovery, Systems Migration, Cloning

-You can also check my:
-LinkedIn: linkedin.com/in/lc-silverio
-Behance: behance.net/lc-silverio

 - 🔭 I’m currently working on finishing my college degree (2021)
 - 🌱 I’m currently learning Arduino, Color Theory, Coding in several languages, 3D design, Adobe XD and InDesign, Live Streaming setups for events and several other minor skills